yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 1. Navigate to your code file for your preferred language, and change the *temperature* value to `1`.
 Save the file.
 1. Run the application again, and observe the output.

-Increasing the temperature often causes the summary to vary, even when provided the same text, due to the increased randomness.
+Increasing the temperature often causes the summary to vary, even when provided with the same text, due to the increased randomness.
 You can run it several times to see how the output may change.
 Try using different values for your temperature with the same input.

 ## Review